David Montgomery, 2nd Viscount Montgomery of Alamein: Personal life

 He then married Tessa Browning, daughter of Daphne du Maurier and Lieutenant-General Sir Frederick Browning, a close colleague of his father.

 Lord Montgomery of Alamein became Patron of Freedom Flame UK, in May 2014, in recognition of the lighting of a Torch of Unity at the D Day stone, Southsea, by his father, Field Marshal The 1st Viscount Montgomery of Alamein, on 13 September 1948.

 He died on 8 January 2020 at the age of 91.

+He has a son, Henry David Montgomery (b.
+1954), who is the 3rd Viscount Montgomery of Alamein.